A Scalable Algorithm For Sparse Portfolio Selection: Introduction

 \citet{bienstock1996computational} \citep[see also][]{bertsimas1999portfolio} defined a realistic portfolio selection model by augmenting Problem \eqref{prob:ps} with two sets of inequalities.
-The first inequality allocates an appropriate amount of capital to each market sector, by requiring that the constraint ${\bm{l} \leq \bm{A}\bm{x} \leq \bm{u}}$ holds.
-The second inequality controls the number of non-zero positions held, by requiring that the portfolio is sparse, i.e., $\Vert \bm{x} \Vert_0 \leq k$.
-The sparsity constraint is important because (a) managers incur monitoring costs for each non-zero position, and (b) investors believe that portfolio managers who do not control the number of positions held perform index-tracking while charging active management fees.
-Imposing the real-world constraints yields the following NP-hard (even without linear inequalities; see \citep[Section E.C.1]{gao2013optimal} for a proof) portfolio selection model:
+The first { set is a generic system of linear inequalites $\bm{l} \leq \bm{A}\bm{x} \leq \bm{u}$ which, {through an appropriate choice of data $\bm{l} \in \mathbb{R}^m, \bm{u} \in \mathbb{R}^m, \bm{A} \in \mathbb{R}^{m \times n}$,} ensures that various real-world constraints such as allocating an appropriate amount of capital to each market sector hold.} The second inequality limits the number of non-zero positions held to { $k \ll n$}, by requiring that the portfolio is $k$-sparse, i.e., $\Vert \bm{x} \Vert_0 \leq k$.
+The sparsity constraint is important because (a) managers incur monitoring costs for each non-zero position, and (b) investors believe that portfolio managers who do not control the number of positions held perform index-tracking while charging active management fees \citep[see][for an implementation of portfolio selection with sparsity constraints at a real-world asset management company]{bertsimas1999portfolio}{; see also \citep[][Chap.
+11.1]{bertsimas2005optimization} for further discussion on the motivation for setting $k \ll n$}.
+Imposing the real-world constraints yields the following portfolio selection model: